Center for Research in Security Prices

+The Center for Research in Security Prices (CRSP, pronounced "crisp") was a provider of stock market data and stock market indices.
+In February 2026, the company was acquired by Morningstar, Inc.

+History

-CRSP was founded in 1960 by James H. Lorie (professor of finance and director of research) and Lawrence Fisher (assistant professor of finance) of the University of Chicago, with a grant from Merrill Lynch, Pierce, Fenner & Smith.
+CRSP was founded in 1960 by James H. Lorie and Lawrence Fisher, professors at the University of Chicago, with a grant from Merrill.
 Its goal was to provide a source of accurate and comprehensive data that could be used to answer basic questions about the behavior of stock markets.
-The first effort of the Center was the production of a database consisting of monthly stock prices on the New York Stock Exchange for all common stocks from 1926 to 1962.
-Dividends, shares outstanding, capital changes, and delisting information was also included.
-Taken together, this data made possible the first comprehensive study of the rates of return on common stocks.
-Since then the database has been kept up to date to the present day, daily data has been expanded back to 1926, and other exchanges and financial instruments have been added.
+The first effort was the production of a database consisting of monthly stock prices on the New York Stock Exchange for all common stocks from 1926 to 1962, including dividends, shares outstanding, capital changes, and delisting information.
+This data made possible the first comprehensive study of the rates of return on common stocks.
+This data was used to formulate the efficient markets hypothesis of Booth professor Eugene Fama, who in 2013 was awarded a Nobel Memorial Prize in Economic Sciences.

-On January 1, 2020, CRSP spun off from Chicago Booth and became Center for Research in Security Prices, LLC.
-CRSP, LLC is an affiliate of the University of Chicago Booth School of Business.